 The Strata Pan: Will this innovative fry pan solve the issues that plague carbon steel?

-But if you’re a carbon steel fan, you know that’s not really true.
-Sure, carbon steel is thinner and weighs less than a cast iron skillet – but it’s not light.
-A 10” carbon steel pan usually weighs about between 3 and 4 pounds – about 50% more than an aluminum pan.
+Sure, carbon steel is thinner and weighs less than cast iron, but it’s far from featherlight.
+A 10” carbon steel pan typically weighs between 3 and 4 pounds—about 50% more than your average aluminum pan.

 The team behind the Strata pan wants to make carbon steel accessible for everyone.